OldManUmby/DND.SRD.Wiki/pages/10.abilities/default.md

 A Charisma check might arise when you try to influence or entertain others, when you try to make an impression or tell a convincing lie, or when you are navigating a tricky social situation.
 The Deception, Intimidation, Performance, and Persuasion skills reflect aptitude in certain kinds of Charisma checks.

-**_Deception._** Your Charisma (Deception) check determines whether you can convincingly hide the truth, either verbally or through your actions.
+**_Deception_**.
+Your Charisma (Deception) check determines whether you can convincingly hide the truth, either verbally or through your actions.
 This deception can encompass everything from misleading others through ambiguity to telling outright lies.
 Typical situations include trying to fast* talk a guard, con a merchant, earn money through gambling, pass yourself off in a disguise, dull someone’s suspicions with false assurances, or maintain a straight face while telling a blatant lie.

-**_Intimidation._** When you attempt to influence someone through overt threats, hostile actions, and physical violence, the GM might ask you to make a Charisma (Intimidation) check.
+**_Intimidation_**.
+When you attempt to influence someone through overt threats, hostile actions, and physical violence, the GM might ask you to make a Charisma (Intimidation) check.
 Examples include trying to pry information out of a prisoner, convincing street thugs to back down from a confrontation, or using the edge of a broken bottle to convince a sneering vizier to reconsider a decision.

-**_Performance._** Your Charisma (Performance) check determines how well you can delight an audience with music, dance, acting, storytelling, or some other form of entertainment.
+**_Performance_**.
+Your Charisma (Performance) check determines how well you can delight an audience with music, dance, acting, storytelling, or some other form of entertainment.

-**_Persuasion._** When you attempt to influence someone or a group of people with tact, social graces, or good nature, the GM might ask you to make a Charisma (Persuasion) check.
+**_Persuasion_**.
+When you attempt to influence someone or a group of people with tact, social graces, or good nature, the GM might ask you to make a Charisma (Persuasion) check.
 Typically, you use persuasion when acting in good faith, to foster friendships, make cordial requests, or exhibit proper etiquette.
 Examples of persuading others include convincing a chamberlain to let your party see the king, negotiating peace between warring tribes, or inspiring a crowd of townsfolk.

-**_Other Charisma Checks._** The GM might call for a Charisma check when you try to accomplish tasks like the following:
+**_Other Charisma Checks_**.
+The GM might call for a Charisma check when you try to accomplish tasks like the following:

 * Find the best person to talk to for news, rumors, and gossip
 * Blend into a crowd to get the sense of key topics of conversation